-We've documented 16 accessibility features for Art's Dream in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 16 accessibility features for Art's Dream.
+Strongest in Controls and Reading but also has features in Getting Started, Navigation, Visual and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Art's Dream is an adventure game featuring different game styles, including running and jumping, combat and puzzle solving.
 It's particularly unusual as it has music threading through it like a musical.
 You play as Art, a depressed double bass player, who discovers himself through a surreal world where memories and nightmares come alive.

 Content Rating: PEGI 12

 Genres: Adventure (Action, Fighting, Narrative, Platform, Point-and-Click, Puzzle and Shooting)

 We've documented 6 accessibility features for Controls in Art's Dream which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Games that can be played with different sorts of motion controllers.

 Motion Pointing: Can use the orientation of the gamepad to move a cursor-target around the screen like a mouse.

 Motion Tilting: Can use movements of the controller to replace steering or simple movement otherwise controlled by left/right movement of a stick.

 Motion Gesture: Can motion with the controller to direct an in-game action.
 This can be a one-to-one motion for analogue sword or camera movement.
 It can also be a simple shake to trigger a one-off action.
 This is sometimes known as Waggle or Shake controls, as popularised by the Wii.